 My child follows an online curriculum.
 Does that work with your program’s philosophy?

 “Just as eating against one’s will is injurious to health, so studying without a liking for it spoils the memory, and it retains nothing it takes in.” ~ Leonardo da Vinci

 Some people immediately see the social value of our program and think they can fill the perceived academic void by having their child follow an online curriculum at home.
 An online course is fine if it truly is your child’s choice.
 However, any type of academics or extra-curricular activity that is forced upon your child is contrary to our program’s philosophy.
 It sends a mixed-message to your child that our program is for playing and the “real” learning takes place at home.
 This not only adversely affects your child but the entire learning community.

 How will my child learn if no one tells him or her what to do or learn?

 “Children are born passionately eager to make as much sense as they can of things around them.
 If we attempt to control, manipulate, or divert this process…the independent scientist in the child disappears.” ~ John Holt

 We believe that all children are born with a strong desire to learn what they need in order to become an effective adult in the society to which they are born.
 In fact, our species would not have survived for very long without this inner drive.
 Our current education system was designed to short-circuit this process in order to make people into cogs of the industrial machine.
 It made sense at one point in history.
 However, in this post-industrial, or information, age, children know that traditional schooling is a waste of time, so more and more of them are tuning out.
-Our school provides your child with the time and space to get back in touch with their own natural desire to learn without being told to do so.
+Our community provides your child with the time and space to get back in touch with their own natural desire to learn without being told to do so.